 Our Purpose The Health Advisory Council was established by the then Minister for Health and Ageing to undertake an advocacy role on behalf of the community and to provide advice in relation to health matters, amongst other functions.
-The constitution is available at - Loxton and Districts Health Advisory Council Inc. Our Vision Not applicable Our Values Not applicable Our functions, objectives and deliverables The Health Advisory Council undertakes an advocacy role on behalf of the community.
+The constitution is available at www.sahealth.sa.gov.au/LowerEyreHAC Our Vision Not applicable Our Values Not applicable Our functions, objectives and deliverables The Health Advisory Council undertakes an advocacy role on behalf of the community.